Draft.dev

 Important Note: You can download a Trello content calendar template below that includes checklists for each content creation stage.
 Trello unfortunately does not allow you to share automation rules, but you can easily set up your own using these predefined checklists.

-Labels to classify content
+Labels to classify and filter content

 Download the Complete Trello Content Calendar Template